QUESTIONS & ANSWERS

 • Wild animals are also susceptible to some human illnesses; we don’t want to expose these already debilitated animals to unnecessary germs.

 • Sadly, wild animals are sometimes used in black market trade.
 Black bear gallbladders, for example, are sold as aphrodisiacs in some Asian medicines.
-To prevent theft (and murder) of these animals, we do not disclose where they are housed.
+Not disclosing where they are located should prevent the theft (and murder) of these animals.

-• If our location were known, irresponsible pet owners would drop off puppies, kittens and other animals on our doorstep regularly, putting us in the position of either finding them homes or taking them to the shelter where chances are high they would be euthanized.
-Also, injured domestic animals would be dropped off here instead of taken to a licensed veterinarian for treatment.
+• If our location were known, irresponsible pet owners would regularly drop off puppies, kittens and other animals on our doorstep, putting us in the position of either finding them homes or taking them to the shelter where chances are high they would be euthanized.
+Injured domestic animals would also be dropped off here instead of taken to a licensed veterinarian for treatment.
 We are not set up to, or legally licensed for, work with domestic animals.

 • It is a full-time job to run this facility.
 If our location were known, not only would it jeopardize the wildlife directly (by exposing them to human contact) but indirectly by taking time away from their care.
-Each time a human "dropped by" to visit our hospital would mean time away from our patients.
+Each time a human dropped by to visit would mean time away from our patients.
 Because the facility doubles as our residence, we need to retain a small amount of privacy.
-Working with patients 24/7/365 since 1991 has taken up almost every iota of our existence.
-A constant flow of visitors would be more than we could handle!
+Working with patients and the public 24/7/365 since 1991 has taken up almost every iota of our existence as it is.

 • Liability is an issue.
-If someone were to get sick, hurt, or bitten, we could get sued.
+If someone were to get sick, hurt, or bitten, we could be sued.

 So as you can see, there are a number of important reasons why our location is kept confidential.
-We often get asked for exceptions to the "no visitor" rule.
+We often get asked for exceptions to the "no visitor" rule, thinking it's no big deal if we let just them come by.
 We have even had people promise a donation, but only if they are able to visit.
-However, we are asked for exceptions "just this once" thousands of times each year.
-We can't do it, but we do recognize that people are interested in our work and want to know donations are going to a professional facility and not someone who has a few chicken-wire cages set up in their backyard.
+However, we are asked for exceptions "just this once" thousands of times each year!
+It would be very unfair to allow some folks to come and not others and we would never play favorites like that.
+But far more importantly, it is not in the animals' best interest.
+It would make no sense for us to completely devote ourselves to this work, then do something that completely undermined it.
+It would be sort of like Noah building the ark but then drilling holes in the bottom!
+At least you can feel good knowing we say no to everyone so we're not picking and choosing.
+We do recognize, however, that people are interested in our work and want to know donations are going to a professional facility and not someone with a few chicken-wire cages set up in their backyard (believe me, there are far too many "rehabbers" out there like that).
 Therefore, to maintain the needs of the patients while satisfying the public's curiosity, we have a section of our website entitled "virtual tour" where you can see our facility without actually visiting.

-IF YOUR LOCATION IS KEPT PRIVATE, HOW DO YOU OBTAIN THE ANIMALS THAT NEED HELP?
+IF YOUR LOCATION IS KEPT PRIVATE, HOW DO ANIMALS THAT NEED HELP GET TO YOU?
 DO YOU PICK THEM UP?

-Except for animals considered extremely dangerous, such as an adult deer, we request people bring us the animal.
-We meet in a public location on our end of the county.
+Except for animals considered extremely dangerous, such as an adult deer, we request people bring us the patient.
+We meet in a public location about 15 minutes from our facility.
 We will provide detailed instructions on how to get the animal safely into a cardboard box in such a way that keeps you from being injured and without causing further injury to the patient.

 IF I CAN’T VISIT THE ANIMAL, CAN I CALL AND CHECK ON IT?

-We are happy to have you call (or e-mail) to check on the status and prognosis.
-We will fill you in on how yours is doing, what has been done for her, etc. If she is doing poorly or she died, we will be honest and tell you.
+We are happy to have you call (or e-mail) to check on the status and prognosis of your animal.
+We will fill you in on how she is doing, what has been done for her, etc. If she is doing poorly or she died, we will be honest and tell you.
 If a small child is involved, we will break the news to a parent and it will be up to him/her to decide what to tell the youngster.
-We normally do not contact you with an unsolicited update simply because some people truly do not want to know.
-I used to call everyone with the outcome, until I got cursed out by people who didn't want to know.
+I used to call everyone with the outcome, good or bad, until I got cursed out by people who didn't want to know.
 So now we wait for the public to contact us for follow-up information.
-We are always delighted when folks do check up on the animal they brought to us, so please don't worry that you're bothering us.
+We are always delighted when folks do check up on the animal they brought to us, so don't worry that you're bothering us.
 On the other hand, we respect that some prefer not to learn one way or the other what happened to the patient.
 So it is completely up to you!

 WHAT IS YOUR FACILITY LIKE?

 Thanks to Peter’s building abilities, our facility has really grown since we started in 1991.
 We operate on 16 wooded acres in the country.
 We have an indoor nursery which houses babies, as well as critical patients.
-Outdoors we have compounds for birds of prey, deer, small mammals and songbirds, and for large mammals (such as black bear).
-In 2004, we broke ground on a small, but much-needed, wildlife hospital building.
-It functions as our initial intake facility, our examination room, and also houses animals that are in the intermediate phase of their rehabilitation (i.e. well enough to no longer need the nursery/intensive care room but not well enough to go into an outdoor facility).
+This allows us to keep a close eye on those with the most time-consuming needs.
+We have a separate wildlife hospital building that functions as our initial intake facility, examination room, and houses animals that are in the intermediate phase of their rehabilitation (i.e. well enough to no longer need the nursery/intensive care room but not well enough to go into an outdoor facility).
+Outdoors we have spaces for various small mammals, an aviary for songbirds on the mend, as well as several black bear compounds.
+There are other pens we'd like to construct, but those will have to wait until time and money allows.

 HOW LONG WILL MY ANIMAL BE IN REHABILITATION?